ZlordHUN/cosmic-widget-applet/README.md

 ### Managing Cached Devices

 The Settings app includes a device list in the Battery section where you can remove cached devices you no longer use.
 Each device has a trash icon button to delete it from the cache.

+## Notification Monitoring

+The widget can monitor and display desktop notifications in real-time:

+### Features

+- **Real-time Capture**: Monitors D-Bus for all desktop notifications via `busctl`
+- **Smart Grouping**: Automatically groups notifications by application (e.g., all Instagram notifications together)
+- **Expand/Collapse**: Click on a group header to toggle between collapsed (▶) and expanded (▼) views
+- **Visual Containers**: Each notification group has a semi-transparent background with border for clear separation
+- **Recent First**: Groups are sorted by most recent notification
+- **Notification Details**: Shows app name, summary, and body text (truncated if too long)
+- **Persistent Display**: Keeps up to 5 notifications visible at once
+- **Clear Action**: Right-click anywhere in the notifications section to clear all

+### Enabling Notifications

+1. Open Settings from the applet menu
+2. Navigate to the Notifications section
+3. Enable "Show Notifications"
+4. Notifications will appear automatically as they arrive

+### Using Notification Groups

+- **Collapsed groups** show: "▶ AppName (count)"
+- **Expanded groups** show: "▼ AppName (count)" with individual notification details
+- **Left-click** a group header to toggle expand/collapse
+- **Right-click** anywhere in the notifications section to clear all notifications

+The grouping feature is especially useful when receiving multiple notifications from the same application, as it keeps the widget compact while still showing all information when needed.

 ## Cache